ISKCON guru system: Parallel lines of authority

 In recent years GBC started to develop a regional seminar "Spiritual Leadership: Being a Guru in ISKCON" and made it mandatory for all future gurus to attend.
 The course is based on the work of a group of seniors representing cross section of international devotees and is developed in coordination with Vaisnava Training and Education, the Guru Services Committee of GBC.
 It was launched in Ujjain just prior to the 2008 annual GBC meetings.
-Sastric Advisory Council to GBC has reported that there is a desire for control of who is ISKCON guru, the present system does not provides effective safeguards and at the same time contradicts the truly humble attitude of the Vaishnavas and is in danger of gradual corruption.
+Sastric Advisory Council to GBC has reported that there is a desire for control of who is ISKCON guru, the present system does not provide effective safeguards and at the same time contradicts the truly humble attitude of the Vaishnavas and is in danger of gradual corruption.

 Background

 In 1977 eleven prominent leaders were left to become an initiating gurus in ISKCON.

 Since founder's death the number of ISKCON devotees accepting disciples has increased.
 Recently, some of grand-disciples (disciples of disciples) have begun to accept disciples in the next generation.

 Prabhupada is officially considered a Founder/Acharya, and is assumed to be "pre-eminent" guru of all devotees in his society.

 According to the theological epistemology of the tradition, scriptural or Vedic knowledge is the only way to achieve the knowledge of the out-worldly or transcendental realm.
 However the notable exception to this rule is what is called vaidushya-pratyaksa, or the faultless and pure perception of a pure realised soul, which forms the foundation of scripture itself.

 There are few female gurus in Gaudiya Vaishnavism.

 In 2009, ISKCON began procedures to recognise female gurus.

 In a typical initiation ceremony as a guru of International Society for Krishna Consciousness he would begin with purification using achamana (holy water) and concludes with a sermon on the importance of chanting of the holy names in the life of new initiate.